What are hypermobile

 - changes in the functioning of your arms and legs

-have this condition, you are more likely to dislocate or injure your joints through sprains, strains, etc.
+have this condition, you’re more likely to dislocate or injure your joints

-- learn what normal range of motion
+- Learn what normal range of motion

-physical activity by using padding or braces
+physical activity by using padding or braces.